IMTorgOpenDataTools/doc-metadata-extract/README.md

 * ~~make faster
 * ~~rec.name is not available for original name
 * ~~size and other attributes should be added
+* build lunr index and add full text
+* ocr docs of images, such as ppt slides
+* extract unique file key (if available)
+* extract folder structure

 _commandline_
 * logs